Make Audit Resolution a Repeatable Process

 From Manual Audit Tracking to Workflow Automation

-In many organizations, audit tracking still relies on spreadsheets and siloed folders.
-Visibility depends on the memory of individual team members.
-That approach breaks down during turnover, growth, or audit season.
+In many organizations, audit tracking still relies on spreadsheets and siloed folders resulting in a fragmented process and wasted time.
+Visibility is often disjointed, relying on individual team members’ memory and adherence to the manual process.
+That approach breaks down during turnover, growth, or compliance season.

-In the future state, audit workflows begin at the first notification, track every IDR and document, log all activity, and support exportable audit packages.
-This shift turns audits from reactive firefighting into predictable, governed processes.
+In the future state, audit workflows begin at the first notification, track every IDR and response, log all activity, and support exportable audit packages.
+This shift turns audits from reactive firefighting into manageable, governed processes.

 Days 0 to 30: Centralize